aulenbac/pymodelcat/usgs_model_cat_abstract.md

-### Overview of the USGS Model Catalog Project
+### Overview of the U.S. Geological Survey Model Catalog Project
-This repository is part of an experimental approach for identifying and featuring process-based models produced and/or used by the U.S. Geological Survey (USGS), and is being designed with three primary goals:
+The U.S. Geological Survey Model Catalog Project (USGS-MCP) uses an experimental approach for identifying and featuring scientific models developed by the U.S. Geological Survey (USGS) and those developed externally used in USGS investigations.

+The USGS-MCP strives to achieve three primary goals:

-1. Increase discovery and awareness of a diverse range of models produced and/or used by the USGS
+1. Improve discovery and awareness of scientific models
-2. Improve the ability to link to models and relevant information (e.g., contact personnel, literature, web sites, code, data, applications)
+2. Develop mechanisms to link scientific models to supplementary information, including professional contacts, reference literature, web resources, source code, data, and model applications
-3. Facilitate traceability and trustworthiness in interpretive results and decision support tools based on models.
+3. Facilitate traceability and reproducibility of model results and model-based (e.g. decision) support tools.

-This USGS model catalog leverages existing components of data management and web infrastructure across the USGS.
-We are currently developing a prototype user interface within the [ScienceBase](http://sciencebase.gov/) infrastructure for exploring the data and content underlying this experimental approach referred to throughout documentation as 'USGS Model Catalog'.
+The USGS-MCP leverages existing components of data management and web infrastructure across the USGS.
+We are currently developing a prototype user interface within the [ScienceBase](http://sciencebase.gov/) infrastructure for manually exploring available data and associated content, referred to throughout the documentation as 'USGS Model Catalog'.

-This project is led by [Core Science Systems Mission Area](https://www.usgs.gov/mission-areas/core-science-systems), [Science Analytics and Synthesis Program](https://www.usgs.gov/core-science-systems/science-analytics-and-synthesis/about), Science Data Management Branch.
+The project is led by [Core Science Systems Mission Area](https://www.usgs.gov/mission-areas/core-science-systems), [Science Analytics and Synthesis Program](https://www.usgs.gov/core-science-systems/science-analytics-and-synthesis/about), Science Data Management Branch.
 For more information, please see our [Contributions information](/contributions.md).

 ### Disclaimers
-- The USGS model catalog is a __catalog of models__ and __not a repository__ or archive of models.
-Items in this catalog will link to archives of models and relevant materials, rather than storing original copies.
+- The USGS model catalog is strictly a __catalog of model information__.
+Items in this catalog will provide links to model archives and other relevant content rather than storing copies of information directly within the catalog.
-- The model catalog is by no means complete and comprehensive now.
-We are starting from a limited number of known existing sources of data and information associated with models such as model output data with assigned USGS Digital Object Identifiers.
+- In terms of status, the model catalog remains in development.
+Work has begun using a limited number of data sources and information associated with models, assigned with USGS Digital Object Identifiers.
-- This project team recognizes that there are existing model archives that are more comprehensive and robust than this prototype.
-We are not setting out to compete with or subsume any of those systems but rather explore how we can contribute and add value to this  larger picture.
+- There are operational model archives more comprehensive and robust than the described model catalog prototype.
+The focus herein is to determine how USGS can better document model information and ultimately contribute to related projects developed by the scientific community at large.